sebastian-graeff/sebastian-graeff.github.io/content/posts/first_post.md

 Title: First Post
 Date: 2018-07-21 23:30
-Modified: 2017-10-13 12:40
+Modified: 2018-07-21 23:30
 Status: published
 Category: This site
 Tags: python, markdown, blog
 Slug: first-post
 Authors: Sebastian Graeff
+Series: test-blog-series
+Series_index: 1
 Summary: This is my first post!
 This post is a test and might be removed.
+This post is part of a series of demonstration posts.

 Hey all!
 This is my first post.